jonhilgart22/advanced_stats/README.md

 Typical class structure:

-1. On Your Own (OYO) activity
+1. Discussion
-1. RAT (Readiness Assessment Test)
+1. Q&A / RAT (Readiness Assessment Test)
 1. Lecture
 1. Lab

-### Complete On Your Own (OYO) activity
+### Discussion

-OYO activity is a creative activity to help you to thinking more deeply the preparation materials.
+The Discussion is a creative activity to help you to thinking more deeply the preparation materials.

 ### RATs